-Three Reasons Why Rex Ryan Believes 49ers, Not Patriots, NFL’s Best Team
+NESN

 “You also have the best running game in the league.
 And you can take this anywhere, any condition, you can run the football, play defense,.
 Snow, rain, it doesn’t matter.

 “… And I love the coach, (Kyle) Shanahan.
 You talk about these brilliant young guys?
 How about this guy?
 Put him at the top of the list for the brilliant young coaches.
 Why?
 Because he’s as creative in the run game as anybody in the league.
 He gets it done that way.
-(49ers starting quarterback Jimmy) Garappolo is okay.
+(49ers starting quarterback Jimmy) Garappolo is OK.
 They just added the slot receiver (Emmanuel) Sanders.

 “I love this team.
 Who wants to play this team?
 Nobody.”